New Wait List Process for COVID Vaccine

 Workers in homeless shelters, congregate child care institutions, and adult and child protective services

 These phases are defined in MDHHS's Vaccination Prioritization Guidance document.

-If you have any of these conditions, please read before receiving a COVID vaccination as these conditions may impact the timing of your appointment:
+If you have any of these conditions, please read before requesting to be placed on the wait list, as these conditions can impact the timing of your appointment:

 - Cancer, Rheumatology or Immune Disorders - Consult your specialist before scheduling a COVID vaccine appointment to learn how the vaccine may impact your immune response and/or some medications you may be taking.

 - Received Antibody Treatments for COVID-19 - Based on current recommendations, patients should wait 90 days after receiving monoclonal antibody (BAM) or convalescent plasma treatment before receiving the COVID-19 vaccine.